Why Trust OMD?

 Software

-Very similar to software engineering, this specialization guides students through designing high-performance programs, embedded systems, and software systems, affording them the software skills and knowledge to be successful in a more advanced role.
+Similar to software engineering, this specialization guides students through designing high-performance programs, embedded systems, and software platforms at an advanced level.

 Cybersecurity